spapastamkou/unilux-courses/modules/web-archives.md

 Combine your findings to make a group presentation of 5 minutes.

+### After completing this assignment...
+... you should be able to:

+1. Identify some of the factors that may decide the digital life of a web resources
+2. Understand how your digital identity can be part of the history of the web

 ## Assignment 7 - Crowdsourced born digital archives

 You will work with the [September 11 Digital Archive](https://911digitalarchive.org/){target="_blank"}.